microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

    ![Release success](images/release2_1.png)

-1. Alternatively, you can also login to the [Azure Portal](https://portal.azure.com){:target="_blank"} and navigate to the **Resource Group** that contains the Web App that was provisioned in the CD pipeline
+1. Alternatively, you can also login to the [Azure Portal](https://portal.azure.com){:target="_blank"} and navigate to the **Resource Group** that contains the Web App that was provisioned in the CD pipeline.

    ![azure](images/azure.png)

 1. Select the **App Service** and from the **Overview** tab,  click **Browse** to see the application deployed.

    ![website_php](images/FinalDevOps.png)